jacobdwatters/Flag4j/README.md

 Flag4j is a fast linear algebra library for Java and provides operations and linear algebra routines for real/complex sparse/dense tensors, matrices, and vectors.

 ## State of Project as of 6-30-2023
 Flag4j is currently in the final steps of development before an initial beta release.
-Nearly all features have been fully implimented or at least have a rudimentary beta implementation.
+Nearly all features have been fully implemented or at least have a rudimentary beta implementation.
 There is still some work to be done for sparse tensors and matrices.
-Once that has been completed, a beta release will be immenent.
+Once that has been completed, a beta release will be imminent.
 ___

 ## Planed Features and Functionality
+Highlighted features are currently not fully implemented.
 ### Algebraic Objects
 - Complex Numbers
 - Vectors